njtierney/naniar/cran-comments.md

 ```

 The DOI in the CITATION is for a new JSS publication that will be registered after publication on CRAN.

+The other links all work locally for me on my machine, and checking with `wget` locally they also work.
+I'm not sure how to best proceed with these?

 ## Reverse dependencies